 “Kimberly,” the voice whispered through the veil of airflow.
 The fans created a barrier to protect her from the chemicals in the reinforced plastic and steel cabinet.
 Kim manipulated the biologics required to develop the chemotherapy drug.
 The thin glass vial was delicate, and she was careful to steady her hands as she shook the contents.

 “Kimberly,” the voice had a demonic growl.
 It came between the layers of blowing fans, nearly inaudible, but they’re all the same.
 She glanced involuntarily to her left, even with the knowledge no one could be there.
 The room was locked.
 A solid glass window separated her from the rest of the lab.
-She is numb to the colour snaps in her vision, the shadows that creep with her but whispering her name?
+She is numb to the color snaps in her vision, the shadows that creep with her but whispering her name?
 That was too far.
 A voice she could barely discern, yet it wretched her stomach and froze her sweat within a downbeat of her heart.
 She wanted this voice to go away.

 Extreme caution was required, with her work.
 Concentration is needed, and perfection expected.